b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### Completion

 Wiki results publish via EventBus, and results cache for future use.
 User experience metrics record including time to first result, documentation quality, and error rates.
+The system logs high latency warnings for loading steps that exceed 5 seconds, helping identify performance bottlenecks.
+Loading step progression prevents backward steps (e.g., moving from a later step back to an earlier step) to maintain consistent UI state.
+Total generation time typically ranges from 60-120 seconds for complex projects with intelligent context enabled, with most time spent on file relevance analysis (20-30 seconds) and LLM generation (15-20 seconds).

 ### Saving the Wiki